chgerkens/lambda-circuit-breaker/examples/example-sam/README.md

 Open the [**Applications**](https://console.aws.amazon.com/lambda/home#/applications) page of the Lambda console, and choose your application.
 When the deployment completes, view the application resources on the **Overview** tab.

-Send more then 10 SQS message within 10 seconds to the created queue  (via web console or AWS CLI) will active the circuit breaker.
+Send more then 10 SQS message within 10 seconds to the created queue  (via web console or AWS CLI) will activate the circuit breaker.

 ## Cleanup